 Honors courses provide a solid foundation for admissions to most colleges and universities.
 As the name implies, the pace is accelerated and the workload is demanding.
-Honors courses are level 2 courses in the computation of GPA and class rank.
+Honors courses, second and third Year ECTS courses, and AP cyber courses are level 2 courses in the computation of GPA and class rank.